 A Journey of Collaboration and Growth

-We are thrilled to announce that our project, “V4 Improv Connect: Empowering Cross-Border Collaboration and Growth,” has received the green light from the Visegrad Grants in the Culture and Common Identity category!
+We are thrilled to announce that our project, ‘V4 Improv Connect: Empowering Cross-Border Collaboration and Growth,’ is now underway!

 The V4 region, rich in cultural diversity and talent, has long been a hub of artistic innovation.
 As passionate proponents of improvisational theatre, we were compelled to rejuvenate the improv scene.
 Our ambition?
 To elevate the quality of improv and redefine how it’s perceived by both the general public and our peers in the performing arts world.
 Historically, many have mistakenly viewed improv as akin to stand-up comedy—lighthearted, unpolished, and secondary to the ‘refinement’ of traditional theatre.
 Yet, at its heart, improv is a deeply profound performing art that weaves narratives in real-time, highlighting human resilience, creativity, and adaptability.
 Our project seeks to raise the stature of improv theatre, underlining its worth not merely as casual comedy but as a genuine performing art.

 Spanning 15 months starting from November 2023, “V4 Improv Connect” seeks to foster and fortify V4 improv communities.
 We aim to offer training, networking, and touring opportunities, providing a robust platform for performers, trainers, and theatre leaders to hone their skills, share knowledge, and form lasting collaborations.

 What makes this journey exhilarating is the plethora of activities we’ve sketched out:

 - 6-day Retreat: From 9-14 April 2024, the retreat is a dedicated sanctuary for networking, skill development, collaboration, experimenting, and immersive learning.